John Bateman (rugby league): 2020

 In February, it was revealed that Bateman would miss the first six weeks of the 2020 NRL season after undergoing shoulder surgery.

 On 31 June, it was announced that he would be departing the Canberra Raiders at the end of the season, With NRL Club, the Canterbury-Bankstown Bulldogs And His former side, The Wigan Warriors interested in his services.

-Bateman played a total of 11 games for Canberra in the 2020 NRL season.
-He featured in all three of Canberra's finals matches including the preliminary final loss to Melbourne.
+Bateman played 11 games for Canberra in the 2020 NRL season.
+He featured in all three of Canberra's finals matches, including Melbourne's preliminary final loss.
 After the game had concluded, a visibly emotional Bateman thanked everyone at Canberra and stated it would be hard to leave the club.